-So while the elevator prank video is not representative of all people, I think it represents a certain reality that many people are sheep living their lives; they don’t know what to do when faced with in-your-face violence.
+The elevator prank video is not representative of all people, but I think it represents a certain reality that many people are sheep living their lives, they would not know what to do when faced with violence and the need to act.

 What stands out to me in this video above everything else is how horror stricken many of those people were to seeing an act of violence that was not gory, bloody or graphic per se.
 They simply saw what they thought was a real strangulation in progress.
-The reactions ran the gamut of sheer horror, backing away, screaming, putting hands to mouth, knees buckling, going the other direction and a few attempts to deal with the threat.
-Then there’s that gem of a human being filming the action with his phone.
+The reactions ran the gamut of sheer horror, backing away, screaming, putting hands to mouth, knees buckling, going the other direction but only a few attempts to deal with the situation.
+Of course there’s that gem of a human being filming the action with his phone.

 Is this what the land of the free and the home of the brave has become?

-The next thing that strikes me is the relatively ineffective attempts to stop the assailant in the prank.
+The next thing that strikes me is the few who did intervene were relatively ineffective.
 I did not see any movement or skill that would indicate to me that any of those people were trained to deal with violence in any manner.
-More importantly the few attempts that were seen were timid and sheepish.
-There was no all out, overwhelming violent assault to end the threat they perceived.
+More importantly the attempts looked timid and sheepish.
+There was no all out, overwhelming violent assault to end the attack.

 This paints a picture that I think is consistent with reality today.

-The people who are willing but have no training or experience with confronting violence may or may not have an effect on saving someone’s life, its a toss up in my view without evidence to the contrary.
-There is a refrain I hear often in the martial arts, military and shooter circles that applies to the inexperienced and the experienced with regards to training for violence.
+The people who are willing but have no training or experience with confronting violence may or may not have an effect on saving someone’s life, its a toss up in my view.

-In combat you do not rise to the occasion, you sink to the level of your training.
+You do not rise to the occasion in combat, you sink to the level of your training.

-While rousing the warrior inside is not strictly about fighting, it is important part of being a warrior.
-In your mind you should not ever believe someone is coming to save you if you get in trouble with a rapist or someone attempting to take your life.
+In your mind you should not ever believe someone is coming to save you if you get in trouble.
 Changing your thinking in this regard will make you more self-reliant in other areas of your life outside of personal defense and combat.